everx-labs/sdk-samples/core-examples/node-ts/README.md

 ```

 We recommend using `devnet` (one of testnets in Everscale) to test the following examples.
-Also you can explore [evercloud palform documentation](https://docs.evercloud.dev/).
+Also you can explore [evercloud docs](https://docs.evercloud.dev/).

 ## Run it and test